A randomized algorithm for nonconvex minimization with inexact evaluations and complexity guarantees: Comparison with previous results

 \section{Comparison with previous results}

-While Section~\ref{sec:prior_work} reviewed prior works of finding approximate SOSPs with inexact derivatives under varied settings and assumptions,~\cite{yao2022inexact} is especially relevant to this work.
-It addresses a similar setting with inexact gradients and Hessians.
-They simply selected negative curvature step direction \(\inexact p_{k}\) so that \( g_k^T \hat{p}_k \le 0\) and focused on establishing conditions for the step size \(\alpha_{k}\) in the negative curvature step to ensure sufficient decrease.
-Below is a simplified analysis highlighting the differences in our results.
+Section~\ref{sec:prior_work} reviewed prior works of finding approximate second-order stationary points with inexact derivatives under varied settings and assumptions.
+Here, we revisit the paper \cite{yao2022inexact}, which is especially relevant, That paper addresses a setting similar to ours, with inexact gradients and Hessians and, in its latter part, no need for function evaluations.
+It selects the sense of the negative curvature step \(\inexact p_{k}\) so that \( g_k^T \hat{p}_k \le 0\) and establishes conditions on gradient and Hessian inexactness and target error \(\epsg\) and \(\epsH\) to ensure sufficient decrease.
+The conditions on {\em Hessian} inexactness are broadly similar between our paper and \cite{yao2022inexact}.
+We focus in this section on the {\em gradient} inexactness conditions, showing that our conditions are less stringent than those of \cite{yao2022inexact}.